SiD3W4y/prxtool/README.md

 * output an IDC file which can be used with IDA Pro
 * output an ELF file
+* output a Radare2 script file to be used by r2
 * disassemble PRX files into a pretty printed format

 Installation